ernw/nmap-parse-output/README.md

     $ ./nmap-parse-output scan.xml exclude '192.168.1.1,192.168.1.20' | nmap-parse-output - ports
     22,80,443,8080

 Filter `scan-all.xml` to include only hosts scanned in `scan-subnet.xml` and write the output to `filtered-scan.xml`:

     $ ./nmap-parse-output scan-all.xml include $(./nmap-parse-output.sh scan-subnet.xml hosts | tr "\n" ",") > filtered-scan.xml

+Add comments to a scan, mark specific ports red, and generate a HTML report with the annotations:

+    $ ./nmap-parse-output scan.xml comment-ports '8080,10.0.20.4:443' 'this port should be filtered'
+      | ./nmap-parse-output - mark-ports '8080,10.0.20.4:443' red
+      | ./nmap-parse-output - comment-hosts '10.0.20.1' 'look further into this host'
+      | ./nmap-parse-output - html > test.html

+Remove all ports found in `scan-before.xml` from `scan-after.xml` and write the output to `filtered-scan.xml`

+    $ ./nmap-parse-output scan-after.xml exclude-ports $(./nmap-parse-output.sh scan-before.xml host-ports | tr "\n" ",") > filtered-scan.xml

 ## Usage